 Alternative Breaks are service-learning experiences designed to heighten participants’ awareness of critical social issues, enhance their individual growth, and prepare them for lifelong social action.
 Each student-initiated trip integrates service, reflection and education and focuses on topics as varied as poverty, indigenous rights, structural racism, human rights, fair trade, gender equality, and the environment.

-For undergraduates pursuing academic credit in conjunction with an Alternative Break program, they will incur an additional cost for tuition if they are over the maximum 17 credits per semester.
+For undergraduates pursuing an indepdendent study academic credit in conjunction with an Alternative Break program, they will incur an additional cost for tuition if they are over the maximum 17 credits per semester.
 Graduate credits registering credits would pay the same per credit rate as any of their other courses.

 Additionally, all groups are encouraged to fundraise to offset the cost of the programs.
-If you choose to do the credit option for the program, you may be able to apply your financial aid award to pay for the trip.
-Check with Student Accounts and Financial Aid offices to discuss this possibility.
+If you choose to do the credit option for the program, you may be able to apply your financial aid award to pay for the additional credits associated with the program.
+Financial Aid cannot

 Each program ranges between 10 - 15 participants.
 Every program is lead by 2 student co-leaders and one staff or faculty advisor that travels with the program.